How to Browse the web as Anonymously as Possible - 2018 Edition

 I’ve written in the past about the perils of using unprotected public Wi-Fi hotspots, such as those found in coffees shops, airports and hotels.

-If at all possible, I would instead suggest using a personal LTE hotspot or an LTE modem, such as those offered by the major wireless providers.
+If that isn't an option, I would instead suggest using a personal LTE hotspot or an LTE modem, such as those offered by the major wireless providers.

 Tethering to your mobile device’s LTE connection via cable, Bluetooth or the device’s personal hotspot feature is also preferable to using an unprotected Wi-Fi connection.
 (Just don’t forget to protect your mobile device’s hotspot with a secure password.)